 Quinoa piqued my curiosity because I assumed it would be similar in flavor and utility to brown rice, but lighter.
 My assumptions of the quirky pseudo-grain (technically, quinoa is a seed) were correct.
 Quinoa has a fun, fluffy texture and nutty flavor, making it a great base for grain salads or serving as a substitute for rice (think: stir-fry veggies over quinoa).
 Make sure you rinse it before cooking or it’ll wind up bitter-tasting.
 And salting and/or otherwise flavoring the water it cooks in doesn’t hurt :).

-Corny Quinoa Salad is a nom-worthy way to sneak in some serious nutrition.
-It’s light, well-balanced and the jalapeno lime vinaigrette is damn delicious.
+This Quinoa Salad with Corns and Beans is a nom-worthy way to sneak in some serious nutrition.
+It’s light, and well-balanced and the jalapeno lime vinaigrette is damn delicious.
 The best part is that this salad holds up well, even days later.
 I happily ate this salad on days 3 and 4 without complaint - no excess of liquid pooling at the bottom of the container and no soggy, sad vegetables.
 It makes a perfect side dish to accompany grilled proteins or incorporated into a fun main dish, like a taco salad (hello dinner last night!).

-To make this fabulous and light salad, you will need the following ingredients for the base of the salad.
-You could use whatever vinaigrette you'd like to bring the ingredients together, but the recipe for jalapeno lime vinaigrette pairs beautifully.
+To make this fabulous and light Quinoa Salad recipe, you will need the following ingredients for the base of the salad.
+You could use whatever vinaigrette you'd like to bring the ingredients together, but the recipe for jalapeno lime vinaigrette (provided below) pairs beautifully.

 - 1 cup dried white quinoa, rinsed